Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 12, 1932, Image 6

 letically active, probably without

-parallel anywhere,
+parallel anywhere.

 The tourist trek to Florida is unique;

-Lor, lured by sun, sea, and the in-
+.or, lured by sun, sea, and the in-

 stinctive love of outdoors, people turn